Point of sale: Hospitality industry

 Hospitality point of sale systems are computerized systems incorporating registers, computers and peripheral equipment, usually on a computer network to be used in restaurants, hair salons or hotels.
 Like other point of sale systems, these systems track sales, labor, payroll and can generate records used in accounting and bookkeeping.
 They may be accessed remotely by restaurant corporate offices, troubleshooters and other authorized parties.

 Point of sale systems have revolutionized the restaurant industry, particularly in the fast food sector.
 In the most recent technologies, registers are computers, sometimes with touch screens.
 The registers connect to a server, often referred to as a "store controller" or a "central control unit".
 Printers and monitors are also found on the network.
 Additionally, remote servers can connect to store networks and monitor sales and other store data.

 Typical restaurant POS software is able to create and print guest checks, print orders to kitchens and bars for preparation, process credit cards and other payment cards, and run reports.
 In addition, some systems implement wireless pagers and electronic signature-capture devices.

 In the fast food industry, displays may be at the front counter, or configured for drive-through or walk-through cashiering and order taking.
 Front counter registers allow taking and serving orders at the same terminal, while drive-through registers allow orders to be taken at one or more drive-through windows, to be cashiered and served at another.
 In addition to registers, drive-through and kitchen displays are used to view orders.
 Once orders appear they may be deleted or recalled by the touch interface or by bump bars.
 Drive-through systems are often enhanced by the use of drive-through wireless (or headset) intercoms.
 The efficiency of such systems allows decreased service times and increased efficiency of orders.

 Another innovation in technology for the restaurant industry is wireless POS.
 Many restaurants with high volume use wireless handheld POS to collect orders which are sent to a server.
 The server sends required information to the kitchen in real time.
 Wireless systems consist of drive-through microphones and speakers (often one speaker will serve both purposes), which are wired to a "base station" or "center module."
 This, in turn, will broadcast to headsets.
 Headsets may be an all-in-one headset, or one connected to a belt pack.

-With the development of the mobile technology, Cloud-based POS system are also put forward to increase the efficiency of some restaurants, integrated with some latest software services such as scan QR code to order by customers themselves.
+With the development of the mobile technology, Cloud-based POS systems are also put forward to increase the efficiency of some restaurants, integrated with some latest software services such as scan QR code to order by customers themselves.
 It leads to a new style of offline restaurants dine-in.

 In hotels, POS software allows for transfer of meal charges from dining room to guest room with a button or two.
 It may also need to be integrated with property management software.